aiplan4eu/unified-planning/docs/showcases/06-automated-experiment.md

 - Recording visual observations, such as possible breakage area or type of failure
 - Disposing the pouch

 Manually handling the overall procedure is a very intensive task, which may employ many people for entire days.

-The main objective of the Automated Experiment Design Domain is to automatize the test procedures.
+Moreover, the robotic arm requires being re-programmed every time a change in the procedure is to be applied.
+The objective of the Automated Experiment Design Domain is to automatize the test procedures, so as to increase flexibility and efficiency of the system.
+In particualar, the TSB aims at:

-- Producing automatically validated Partial Activity Plans from a set of goals provided by the operator,
-- Producing Consolidated Activity Plans to be uploaded to the robotic system for execution.
-A Consolidated Activity Plan is defined as an aggregation of Partial Activity Plans proposed by geographically distributed teams of engineers and scientists participating in the mission,
-- Integrate the resulting system into the ESA/TRASYS 3DROCS Space Robotics Ground Control Station (GCS),
-- Validate the end-to-end system on real examples as foreseen in the ExoMars mission.
+The main goal is to demonstrate the effectiveness of AI planning technology integrated with robotics solutions in delivering a high number of robotics procedures for the various use-cases reducing manual operations and planning that currently limit flexibility and efficiency of the system.
+Moreover,  we would like to empower non-robotics-experts (i.e., P&G lab users) to be able to customise, adapt, and change the course of the robotics procedures, using natural interfaces.

+- Increasing flexibility by facilitating the definition of testing procedures without the need for hard-coding them
+- Reducing time and resources needed for the development of testing procedures, by providing an intuitive platform usable also to non-specialits
+- Facilitating the cooperation of the robotic arm with human operators, during test execution

 ![ExoMars rover](img/rover_exomars.jpg)